asmundwien/more-hooks/README.md

 ### more-hooks-testing

-Documentation and implementation testing of `more-hooks`.
+Documentation and integration testing of `more-hooks`.
 The project implements the `more-hooks` package via symlinks.

 #### Setup the test environment